 The Nashville Burners basketball team (the “Burners”) has been operating for seven years under the leadership and coaching of William S. Cummings and William S. Cummings, Jr. The Burners have competed in tournaments under the auspices of the Amateur Athletic Union (AAU), the Youth Basketball Organization of America (YBOA), and Youth Incorporated (YI) among others.

-The organization currently has 3 teams consisting of players in the 9 year old, 10 year old, and 11 year old bracket in 2008 – 2009.
+The organization currently has four teams consisting of players in the 12 year old, 13 year old, 14 year old, and 15 year old bracket in 2015.
 The youth players have come from the Metropolitan Nashville and Davidson County (Tennessee) area, as well as from adjacent counties in Middle Tennessee.

 In Tennessee, gang presence has been on the rise since the late 1980s and early 1990s, when gangs first made a concerted push into the state.
 Since 2011, police have identified at least 5,000 gang members in Davidson County, and gang-related crimes have increased by 25%.
 Meanwhile, cities with 50,000 or fewer inhabitants have seen gang-related crimes triple in frequency nationally since 2005.